nasosi/NewCM-Radix/README.md

   <img src="Examples/SupportedFonts.png"/>
 </p>
 </div>

 ## Examples
-Examples can be found in : the [Examples folder](https://github.com/nasosi/NewCM-Radix/tree/main/Examples)
+Examples can be found in the [Examples folder](https://github.com/nasosi/NewCM-Radix/tree/main/Examples).

 ## License
-The software comes with two different licenses, one for the scripts and code and one for the Fonts.
+The software comes with two different licenses, one for the scripts and code and one for the fonts.
 Please refer to the respective files and folders for details.